AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/design-a-form.md

 1. In the **Title is required** area, type the custom form title.
 1. (Optional) If you want to add more object types to the form so that it can be attached to more objects, click the **Add** icon ![](assets/add-objects-icon.png) after **Object Types**, then select the type you want in the menu that displays.
 You can repeat this to add as many object types as you want.

    You can also click the X on an object type to delete it from the form.

+   >[!CAUTION]
+   >
+   >Deleting a custom form also deletes all custom data on the objects associated with the form.
+The deleted data cannot be recovered.
+Consider deactivating a custom form instead—when deactivate a custom form you no longer use, you retain all of the associated historical data.
+   >
-This should be done with caution when you want to delete an object type from a custom form you have already saved.
-For more information, see [Delete object types on a custom form](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/delete-object-type-on-a-custom-form.md).
+   >For more information, see [Delete object types on a custom form](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/delete-object-type-on-a-custom-form.md).

 1. Next, you can start adding fields to your custom form.
 See the following sections:
     * [Add text fields](#add-text-fields)